POLICY ENGAGEMENT PRINCIPLES

 The Wildlife Society monitors and engages in policy discussions that occur in these general topical areas.
-Specific policy priorities and objectives within these categories are reviewed on a regular basis by The Wildlife Society’s Council to strategically guide the Society’s policy actions in support of its members and science-based wildlife management and conservation.
+Specific policy priorities and objectives within these topic areas are reviewed on a regular basis by The Wildlife Society’s Council to strategically guide the Society’s policy actions in support of its members and science-based wildlife management and conservation.

 Climate Change and Adaptation